RHYTHM RUN 5K

 To learn more about GRAAHI and their mission, visit: http://www.graahi.org/

-Chelsie, handcrafted in Grand Rapids, Michigan, is a freelance creative and owner of her freelance public relations and design hub, JANE in GR.
+Chelsie, handcrafted in Grand Rapids, Michigan, is the Community Engagement Specialist with The Rapidian.
+She is also a freelance creative and owner of her freelance public relations and design hub, JANE in GR.
 Chelsie is a social media guru, advertising & graphic design nerd, runner, local activist and road-trip enthusiast.

 Reports on: Community Involvement & Engagment; Local Entertainment